xpepermint/approvedjs/README.md

 }
 ```

-To show the real benefit of this package let's use the [MongoDB driver](https://docs.mongodb.com/ecosystem/drivers/node-js/) for storing data, with a unique index on the `email` field, named `uniqueEmail`.
-This will trigger the `E11000` error when the code is executed for the second time.
+To show the real benefit of this package let's use the [MongoDB driver](https://docs.mongodb.com/ecosystem/drivers/node-js/) to store data, with a unique index on the `email` field, named `uniqueEmail`.
+This triggers the `E11000` error when the code is executed for the second time.
 How to use the MongoDB driver and how to [create a unique indexe](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) is out of scope for this tutorial and you'll have to figure that yourself.

 ```js
 import {MongoClient} from 'mongodb';